Dmnep58/Learn-JS-30-Days/Javascript Programming/Promises/fetch.md

 ## fetch api
 -----------------

-the global fetch() method starts rhe process of fetching a resource from the network returning a promises which is fulfilled once the response is available.
+the global fetch() method starts the process of fetching a resource from the network returning a promises which is fulfilled once the response is available.

 A fetch() promise only reject when a network error is encountered.